Logo Voyage

 By train

-[edit]Arbroath has daytime trains every 30 min from Glasgow Queen St or Edinburgh via Dundee.
+Arbroath has trains every 30 min from Glasgow Queen St or Edinburgh via Dundee; some may start from London Kings Cross.
 The fast trains continue north to Montrose, Stonehaven and Aberdeen.
-The slow trains also stop at nearby Broughty Ferry, Monifieth and Carnoustie, then terminate at Arbroath.
+The slow trains after Dundee stop at Broughty Ferry, Monifieth and Carnoustie, then terminate at Arbroath.

 The Caledonian Highland Sleeper to Aberdeen runs Su-F from London Euston, departing after 9PM to reach Arbroath for 6:30AM.
 The southbound train picks up around 10:30PM to reach Euston towards 8AM.
 You might prefer to take the Lowland Sleeper from Euston towards midnight and change to a day train in Edinburgh.
 Going back, you need to leave Arbroath before 10PM to join the southbound sleeper at 11:30PM from Edinburgh.